scicloj/scicloj.github.io/content/en/docs/community/groups/probabilistic-modelling-study-group.md

 As of Feb.
 2022, we are still checking the possibility of organizing this group, hoping to decide and possibly begin in the coming weeks.

-Your response to [the survey](https://bit.ly/scicloj-probmod-group-survey) would help a lot in our planning.
+Your response to :star  [the survey](https://bit.ly/scicloj-probmod-group-survey) :star would help a lot in our planning.

 The details below are tentative and will probably change following your feedback and community discussions.